 Phone: 0255-82-2316 | Website (Japanese)

 Shuttle: There is a shuttle between Akakura Onsen and Seki Onsen that will operate from 15 Jan – 31 Jan 2016.
 The bus leaves the Akakura Onsen Bus Terminal at precisely 8.30am and returns from the Seki Onsen Ski Area parking lot at 4pm – so don’t be late!
-The service will started operating last season on 9th Jan, 2012 and the cost was 1,000 yen each way.
+The service started operating last season on 9th Jan, 2013 and the cost was 1,000 yen each way.
 See here for more information on the Seki Onsen shuttle

 Seki Onsen Webcam